ToolJet/ToolJet/README.md

 [Widget Reference](https://docs.tooljet.io)

 ## Branching model
 We use the git-flow branching model.
 The base branch is develop.
-If you are looking for a stable version, please use the master or tags labelled as v1.x.x.
+If you are looking for a stable version, please use the main branch or tags labelled as v1.x.x.

 ## Contributing
 Read our contributing guide (CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to ToolJet. <br>